Why is my child refusing to speak my language?

 After the school holidays, she agreed to read a text in front of the class and she won the 3rd place in the same competition.
 Since then, she has read more and more confidently in the classroom.

-This story is an example of a situation when a child knows the language, but s/he is not convinced of his or her skills and think ‘I’m just not good enough at it’.
+This story is an example of a situation when a child knows the language, but s/he is not convinced of his or her skills and thinks ‘I’m just not good enough at it’.

 Sometimes the reason for a child lacking confidence or refusing to speak the parents’ language is really related to poor language skills.